SofaDefrost/Tutorials/PneuNets-Gripper/docs/simulation.md

 ```python
 rootNode.createObject('PythonScriptController', filename="controllerGripper.py", classname="controller")
 ```
+In this case, the controller allows to interactively add air to the cavity by pressing ctrl + '+' and deflate by pressing ctrl + '-'.

 ## Solving the constraints

  To solve the constraints, such as the one define by the pressure actuator, we have to add to the rootNode the component FreeMotionAnimationLoop that will build up the system including contraints.
-The component GenericConstraintSolver will also be added to solve the constraints.
+The component GenericConstraintSolver will also be added to solve the constraints problem.
 Finally, we add the component LinearConstraintCorrection to the finger Node to take into account the correction due to the cavity constraint to the velocity and position:
 ```python
 rootNode.createObject('FreeMotionAnimationLoop')
 rootNode.createObject('GenericConstraintSolver', maxIterations="10000", tolerance="1e-3")